 How do you start reading the Bible regularly?
 There’s no right answer.
 The important thing is to just begin building the habit.

-Before I start reading for the day, I pray a quick prayer, something like “OK God help me to ignore the distractions around me and hear from You this morning.
+Before I start reading for the day, I pray a quick prayer, something like “OK God, help me to ignore the distractions around me and hear from You this morning.
 Show me something about Yourself or about myself and speak to me now.”
-Side note on distractions: my toddler is usually next to me watching a show or LEGO building video on YouTube.
+Side note on distractions: my son is usually next to me watching a show or LEGO building video on YouTube.
 If you wait for a time when you’ll be completely alone to read for hours, interruption-free, it will likely never happen.
-Again, perfection not required here ladies!
+Again, perfection not required here, ladies!

 When I’m reading, I’m looking to see if the passage tells me something about God, something about me or some combination of both.
 Then I’ll write a note in my journal or work in the Bible study book I might be using at the time.
 Right now I’m doing Lauren Chandler’s Steadfast Love Bible Study, and I’m enjoying it.
-It’s a little more in-depth than some I’ve enjoyed in the past, so if you’re new brand new to the Bible I’d recommend getting a study from The Daily Grace Co on Instagram (@thedailygraceco) or Kelly Minter’s All Things New study!
-(Photo cred: The Daily Grace Co on Instagram)
+It’s a little more in-depth than some I’ve enjoyed in the past, so if you’re new brand new to the Bible I’d recommend getting a study from The Daily Grace Co. on Instagram (@thedailygraceco) or Kelly Minter’s All Things New study!

-Also, if you’re feeling inspired to start your morning with some C&B and you’d like your very own “Coffee + Bible” mug, designed by my friend, Kristi Hendriks of For the Field Apparel, order here!
-She created this mug as a fundraiser for my son and I after my husband passed away unexpectedly in October 2017.
-You can also start following me on social media today, on Facebook or Instagram.
+If you’re feeling inspired to start your morning with some C&B and you’d like your very own “Coffee + Bible” mug, designed by my friend, Kristi Hendriks of For the Field Apparel, order here!
+She created this mug as a fundraiser for me and my son after my husband passed away unexpectedly in October 2017.
+You can also start following me on social media today on Facebook or Instagram.